-- There will be five or six homeworks, one midterms and one final. - o Homeworks will be 60%, the midterm 20%, and the final 20%. - Weights are approximate and subject to change.
+- There will be five or six homeworks, one midterms and one final. - Homeworks will be 60%, the midterm 20%, and the final 20%. - Weights are approximate and subject to change.
 You are expected to do homeworks (5-6) by yourselves.
 Even if you discuss them with your classmates, you should turn in your own code and write-up.
-Do not share your code! - o There will be 3 free late dates for the semester.
+Do not share your code! - There will be 3 free late dates for the semester.
 After that there will be 10% penalty per day. - You can do a project instead of the final exam.
 Projects will be done in up-to 2 people teams, and will require a significant programming and documentation effort.
-This will probably be much more work than doing the final homework.
-Two people projects will be scaled accordingly.
+This will probably be much more work than doing the final exam.
+Two people projects will be scaled accordingly. - You can have one sheet of paper with notes in the midterm. - Cheating: cheating in assignment may result in a grade of F in the course. - Plagiarism: plagiarism is strictly forbidden.